ZZBrent/Amazon-Search/README.md

 the casual online searcher who finds the name of a new product, wants to copy the name and press one button to find it on Amazon.
 So, if a user performs more than ten searches in a short period of time the search will take the user to the product list page instead of straight to the first product listed from the search.

+To run the program, copy the name of any product you want to search for and then run the run.bat file to go straight to the Amazon page.